KiwanoEngine/Kiwano/README.md

 ## Introduction
 Easy2D is a open-source 2D C++ game engine, only support win32 platform.

 Easy2D-Core is a game irrelevant lib that provide a lot useful tools can be used in other projects.
 I made a lot wheels to make cpp simpler to use.

-Easy2D is still under heavy developing.
+It's still under heavy developing.
 I write it and use it to developy my own tiny games.

 More docs and examples will be added later.

 ## Features